 Discussing the Pros and Cons of Inpatient Treatment

-Just like with anything in life, there are pros and cons to attending any form of inpatient treatment.
-One major pro to inpatient treatment is that it provides a safe and comfortable environment for patients to live in.
+Just like with anything in life, there are pros and cons to attending any form of an inpatient treatment program.
+One major pro to inpatient rehab is that it provides a safe and comfortable environment for patients to live in.
 This environment removes people from temptations to use substances.
 After all, it’s often hard for people that are recovering from addiction to remain sober when they’re still in the same old toxic environments that are filled with temptations.

-Another pro to attending inpatient treatment is the large support group that it provides individuals with.
-Inpatient treatment patients acquire a large support group because of all the counselors, therapists, and addiction treatment specialists that they’ve spent extensive time with while in rehab.
+Another pro to attending inpatient rehab is the large support group that it provides individuals with.
+Patients acquire a large support group because of all the counselors, therapists, and addiction treatment specialists that they’ve spent extensive time with while in rehab.

-Discussing the Pros and Cons of Outpatient Treatment
+Discussing the Pros and Cons of Outpatient Addiction Treatment

-There are many pros to attending outpatient treatment.
+There are many pros to attending outpatient alcohol and drug abuse treatment.
 One is the affordability of outpatient treatment.
 Outpatient treatment patients don’t need to pay for the cost of living at rehab facilities.
-This type of treatment also tends to cost less than inpatient treatment because the amount of hours and days that go into outpatient treatment is much less than that of inpatient treatment.
+This type of treatment also tends to cost less than inpatient treatment because the amount of hours and days that go into an outpatient rehab program is much less than that of inpatient treatment.
 Therefore, outpatient treatment patients are paying for less care than those in inpatient programs.

-One con to outpatient treatment is its lack of around-the-clock care and supervision.
+One con to outpatient programs is its lack of around-the-clock care and supervision.
 Not having around-the-clock care and supervision could make some outpatient treatment patients more susceptible to relapse while in rehab.

-Another aspect of attending outpatient treatment that makes its patients more susceptible to relapse is having to live in one’s own home while receiving care.
-This sometimes opens the door for outpatient treatment patients to run into the same people, places, and things that caused them to develop addictions in the first place.
+Another aspect of attending outpatient programs for addiction that makes its patients more susceptible to relapse is having to live in one’s own home while receiving care.
+This sometimes opens the door for patients to run into the same people, places, and things that caused them to develop addictions in the first place.
 Essentially, this is just another way that outpatient treatment patients are more susceptible to relapse.

 Another key difference between inpatient and outpatient treatment is that inpatient treatment lasts much longer than outpatient treatment does.
 Inpatient treatment is also much more expensive than outpatient treatment is.